-The London Fire and Emergency Planning Authority (LFEPA) is part of a unique government arrangement of a number of organisations operating under the umbrella of the Greater London Authority (GLA), which includes this Authority, the core GLA, the Mayor's Office for Policing and Crime, the Metropolitan Police Authority and Transport for London
+The London Fire and Emergency Planning Authority (LFEPA) is part of a number of organisations operating under the umbrella of the Greater London Authority (GLA), which includes this Authority, the core GLA, the Mayor's Office for Policing and Crime, the Metropolitan Police Service and Transport for London.

-The Mayor appoints all LFEPA's 17 Members and chooses one of them to be the Chairman of the Authority.
+The Mayor appoints all LFEPA's 17 Members and chooses one of them to be the Chair of the Authority.
 Eight are nominated from the London Assembly, seven from the London Boroughs and two Mayoral appointees.

 The Mayor sets the budget for LFEPA and provides grant funding to support it.
 The London Assembly can amend the Mayor's budget when two thirds of the twenty-five members agree.
-The Assembly is also able to summon members of LFEPA to answer questions at Assembly meetings.
+The Assembly is also able to summon an officer of LFEPA to answer questions at Assembly meetings.